-To perform maintenance operations on a local datastore in the cloud site, you must first remove all incoming replications and replication data placed on that datastore.
-To evacuate the replications from the datastore at once, you apply an alternative storage policy to all incoming replications on the datastore.
+For performing maintenance operations on a local datastore in the cloud site evacuate all incoming replications and replication data placed on that datastore.
+To evacuate the replications from the datastore at once, apply an alternative storage policy for all incoming replications that reside on the datastore.

-- Evacuating a datastore might take several hours to complete and depends on the amount of data to be transferred.
+- Evacuating a datastore might take several hours until completed and depends on the amount of data for transferring.

-Verify that VMware Cloud Director Availability is successfully deployed in the cloud site.
+Verify that VMware Cloud Director Availability 4.4 or later is deployed in the cloud site for evacuating datastore clusters.

 - Log in to the management interface of the Cloud Replication Management Appliance.